ElectroSeek

 These electrodes should therefore be reserved exclusively for clearly alkaline systems.

-Hg/Hg₂SO₄, Ag/Ag₂SO₄, and Cu/CuSO₄
+Hg/Hg₂SO₄, Ag/Ag₂SO₄, and Cu/CuSO₄ for Acidic Media

 Hg/Hg₂SO₄ is widely used and known due to its robustness under acidic conditions.
 Ag/Ag₂SO₄ is often chosen as a mercury-free alternative or in applications where chloride ions must be avoided, including pH ranges overlapping with Ag/AgCl.
 Cu/CuSO₄ electrode is another classical option, traditionally used in cathodic protection and corrosion control systems.